Pasteuria: Potential as biocontrol

 Due to the effect of Pasteuria on reproduction, especially on nematode pests of important crops, there is an interest to develop Pasteuria as a biological control agent.
-In 2012, Syngenta acquired a company named Pateuria Bioscience to commercialize Pasteuria as a biological control.
+In 2012, Syngenta acquired a company named Pasteuria Bioscience to commercialize Pasteuria as a biological control.
 In 2013, Syngenta launched CLARIVA™ pn, which has the active ingredient of Pasteuria nishizawae to combat the soybean cyst nematode.
 The effectiveness of Pasteuria as a biocontrol may depend on the biotypes of the nematode host that are present since they can vary in their susceptibility to Pasteuria.

 Species of Pasteuria and their hosts

 Currently, four species of Pasteuria and two candidate species are described, all of which are obligate parasites with specific hosts.
 The described species and their hosts include: